oorail/oorail-system/modules/oorail-ddc-tm/README.md

 ## Potential Problems

+### Bachmann Branchline Lighting Issue

+During testing we noticed that some Bachmann Branchline (UK) would work fine but both the headlamps and tail lamps of the locomotive would be illuminated regardless of the direction of travel.
+This problem does not occur with other manufacturers.
+As we do not know the exact root cause yet, we recommend avoiding powering Bachmann Branchline locomotives with this code if you encounter this problem.

 ### Brownout detector was triggered

 Some ESP32/ESP32S boards upon loading the code with WiFi enabled, may continously